Sustainability and ESG

 Decarbonising our Terminal Operations

-Our focus now has switched to reviewing the remainder of our operations and determining what next can be done to achieve our net Zero goal for our terminal operations by 2030.
+Having achieved this milestone, our focus has now switched to reviewing the remainder of our operations and determining what next can be done to achieve our net Zero goal for our terminal operations by 2030.

 Our Multimodal approach

-We are delighted to have partnered with rail services in Ireland, the UK and France to offer rail and sail tickets for passengers travel to these destinations.
-For example, these tickets now allow a connection from any train station in Ireland to over 2,400 stations in Britain and indeed onwards to the Europe via the Eurotunnel or via our Irish French routes.
+We are delighted to have partnered with rail services in Ireland, the UK and France to offer sail and rail tickets for passengers travel to these destinations.
+For example, these tickets now allow a connection from any train station in Ireland to over 2,400 stations in Britain and indeed onwards to Europe via our Irish/ French routes.
+Last year, there were over 20,000 tickets sold.

 Ferries and trains are highly energy-efficient compared to air travel, emitting just a fraction of CO2 per tonne-km.